-Before combination therapy was available, this was only very rarely seen in HIV, and may well have been under diagnosed.
+Before combination therapy was available, this was only very rarely seen in HIV, and might well have been under diagnosed.
 Drug packaging now includes a clearer warning about this risk.

-Pregnancy may be an additional risk factor for lactic acidosis when using nukes.
+Pregnancy might be an additional risk factor for lactic acidosis when using nukes.
 For this reason d4T or ddI are not recommended during pregnancy when alternative drugs are available.

 Lactic acidosis is diagnosed through examination, lab tests and an abdominal CT scan or liver biopsy.
 Although this toxicity is believed to be a result of damage to part of the cell called mitochondria, there is no simple test for determining people at highest risk.